Abhinavan1639/Credit-Risk-using-South-German-Credit-Data/README.md

-# (iNeuron Internship) Predict-Bank-Credit-Risk-using-South-German-Bank-Credit-Risk by Abhinavan
+# (iNeuron Internship) Predict-Bank-Credit-Risk-using-South-German-Bank-Credit-Risk by Abhinavan Sarikonda

 ## Table of Content
 - Introduction